alexjfy/DaVe/README.md

-# Verification_projects_bank
+# DaVe: The Database With Integrated Circuit Functional Verification Projects
-This repository contains several projects which can be used to test different verification approaches and even to learn about hardware functional verification with UVM and System Verilog.
+This repository contains several projects which can be used to test different verification automation approaches and to learn about hardware functional verification with UVM and System Verilog.